lepperm/Learning-Log/_posts/journal/2021/05/2021-05-23-delving-into-docker-and-local-wordpress-development.md

 Over the past few weeks, work has been exceptionally busy with multiple projects and customers with downed systems in the field, so I ended up pulling a few late nights.
 We also experienced a loss in the family and have been helping and supporting where we could.
 Between work, family commitments, and time-sensitive plumbing issues, I have been mentally tapped out.

-Not having the bandwidth to make progress is frustrating, because then I was also beating myself for having to cut something that is extremely important to my goals and commitments, but ultimately a secondary task.
+Not having the bandwidth to make progress is frustrating, as it forces me to to confront that while this is something that is extremely important to my goals and commitments, it is ultimately a secondary task.
 The landscape of my time looks completely alien to what it was like a year ago, with many more competing priorities in different areas of my life.
 It will be nice to get back to actually just working on the site itself, and not the production pipeline, as helpful as it will be to have in place.

 We're taking a quick trip away soon to try and decompress a little.
 My personal goal is to have something in place before we head out.